usnistgov/policy-machine-pdp/README.md

       admin-port: 50052
       # The mode of the EPP client: ASYNC, SYNC, or DISABLED.
 Default is ASYNC.
       epp-mode: sync
-      # The timeout that the EPPClient will use when waiting for the current revision to catch up
+      # The timeout (in milliseconds) that the EPPClient will use when waiting for the current revision to catch up
       # to the side effect revision returned by the EPP.
 This value will be ignored if epp-mode is ASYNC.
-      epp-side-effect-timeout: 10
+      epp-sync-catch-up-timeout: 10000
     esdb:
       # Event store hostname.
       hostname: localhost